Loading...

 Conditions:

-Prime Minister announced PM Surya Ghar Muft Bijli Yojana with ₹75,021 crore allocation for rooftop solar on 1 crore homes.
+PM Surya Ghar Muft Bijli Yojana launched with Rs 75,021 crore budget.
+Target: rooftop solar on 1 crore homes.

 Impact: Replaced earlier Rooftop Solar Phase-II scheme with higher subsidies